spacebanana420/ffscala/README.md

 FFmpeg tested with version 6, but you won't have problems using other versions.

-By default, you need FFmpeg to be in your PATH, but ```execute``` and similar functions let you optionally specify the path to the executable or the program name if you prefer that way.
+By default, you need FFmpeg to be in your PATH, but ```encode()``` and similar functions let you optionally specify the path to the executable or the program name if you prefer that way.
 Any function that has the optional argument ```exec``` lets you set a custom executable path or name.

 (See [example 11](docs/examples.md))